greeninkpro-community/starting-with-github/README.md

    - Follow the steps [here](https://docs.github.com/en/enterprise-server@3.1/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to add your SSH public key to your GitHub account.

 6. **Cloning the repository:**
-   - Fork the repository [Github-Enablment-Task](https://github.com/greeninkpro-community/starting-with-github) to your GitHub account.
+   - Fork the repository [starting-with-github](https://github.com/greeninkpro-community/starting-with-github) to your GitHub account.
    - Clone the forked repository to your local machine using either SSH or HTTPS option.
 For SSH, use `git clone git@github.com:greeninkpro-community/starting-with-github.git` and for HTTPS, use `git clone https://github.com/greeninkpro-community/starting-with-github.git`.

 7. **Working on the assignment:**
    - Change directory into the cloned repository folder (`cd starting-with-github`).
    - Create a new branch called `develop` with `git checkout -b develop`.
-   - Create a directory with your full name inside the root of the app (e.g., `greenink_intern`) and change directory into it.
+   - Create a directory with your full name inside the root of the app (e.g., `steve_jobs`) and change directory into it.
    - Create another directory inside your book app directory called `things_i_will_learn`.
    - Inside the `things_i_will_learn` directory, create two text files: `tech.txt` and add whatever things you wish to learn then commit the file.
    - Now create an file `habit.txt`, and add whatever things you want do habitually into them.